 Starting a Whole Bible Walk

-This is for the rookie who has just figured out that a whole Bible walk is how to connect with God in a deeper and more intimate way.
+This is for the rookie who has just figured out that a whole Bible walk is the best way to connect with God in a deeper and more intimate way.
 You've probably already made a good start with the Word.
 Now keep going.
 Take in His Body and Blood and really live.

 Starting a Whole Bible Walk